-SWK 113 Working with Diversity30003This course examines and promotes understanding, sensitivity, awareness, and knowledge of human diversity.
+This course examines and promotes understanding, sensitivity, awareness, and knowledge of human diversity.
 Emphasis is placed on professional responsibilities, duties, and skills critical to multicultural human services practice.
-Upon completion, students should be able to integrate and expand knowledge, skills, and cultural awareness relevant to diverse populations.3
+Upon completion, students should be able to integrate and expand knowledge, skills, and cultural awareness relevant to diverse populations.